angusmf1/portfolio/final_project_angusferrell_part2.md

 > My approach to identifying my target audience
 >

-The target audience that I hope to reach with my story are every concerned American citizen.
+The target audience that I hope to reach with my story is every concerned American citizen.
+This is because the fentanyl epidemic effects every American, no one is beyond its insidious touch.
 This includes students, parents, siblings, friends, and co-workers.
 My approach to identifying representative individuals to interview were finding three people that fall somewhere in these categories.
 I selected a parent/artist in their 50's, a working professional in their 30's, and a student in their 20's.
 The interviews were conducted in that respective order.

 ### Interview script